tmckee09/tiktok-dl/README.md

 -- Paste in Terminal -> Confirm on prompt

-<u>After this, you're ready to clone the repository to your machine to edit it.
-Copy and paste this in terminal:</u>
+__After this, you're ready to clone the repository to your machine to edit it.
+Copy and paste this in terminal:__

 git clone https://github.com/tmckee09/tiktok-dl.git